ale3665/research_ai-usage-in-science/lrac/README.md

 ## Sub-Directory Descriptions

-- `captureFeeds`: Scripts to capture the RSS/Atom feeds of different academic sources
+- `captureFeeds`: Scripts to capture the RSS/Atom feeds
+- `downloadDocuments`: Scripts to download academic documents
-- `searchSources`: Scripts to search different academic sources for documents that match a search query
+- `searchSources`: Scripts to search different for academic documents that match a search query